elitalon/elitalon.github.io/_posts/2024-01-07-when-should-we-fix-bugs.md

 The most immediate consequence, from an organisational perspective, was that the list of bugs kept growing as users and stakeholders continued filing them.
 This had an impact on the morale of the team because we thought we would never be able to catch up.

-I also had the impression that a sense of disinterest on the part of some employees and stakeholders had set in.
+I also had the impression that a sense of disinterest on some employees and stakeholders had set in.
 As if they were thinking "if they're not going to be fixed, why bother reporting them?".
 That's completely understandable, but it meant that there might be bugs we didn't know about.

 But what was probably worse is that deferring working on these issues would eventually damage the brand and bring the satisfaction of users down.
 This effect, described more in detail in [Death by a Thousand Papercuts](https://engineering.instawork.com/death-by-a-thousand-papercuts-and-how-to-avoid-it-d2f05070b339), is actually difficult to detect and measure because it only develops over time and it's not easy to attribute to a single cause.